jquery-extension/touches/README.md

 # jquery-touches
-It easy use touches object in touch event.
+It is `fixHooks` in event.
+You easy use touches object in touch event.

 # Why use it?
 If you do not use it you have to use originalEvent property in event object.